stineje/CharLib/docs/manual/source/chapters/04_syntax_reference.rst

             <configuration of second cell>

-Name of the cell shall match the ``.subckt`` name in the SPICE netlist that represents the circuit of this cell.
+The cell name must match the ``.subckt`` name in the SPICE netlist that represents the circuit of this cell.

 Required Keys
 ----------------------------------------------------------------------------------------------------